Hashem Al-e-Agha: Iran–Iraq War

 Al-e-Agha continued his service after the Iranian Revolution and by August 1980, was appointed as the deputy commander of the 8th TFB.
 He was then tasked by his commander, Colonel Sadeghpour, to provide refresher training for understaffed crew of F-14s in the wake of revolutionary chaos in the airbase.
 By mid-September 1980 Al-e-Agha flew more than 40 sorties with around two dozen pilots, in addition to launching a campaign to persuade dismissed officers back to service, together with IRIAF commander Colonel Javad Fakoori.

 By November 1980, he coordinated the operations of aircraft under his command with several intelligence agencies and then on his initiative, a center to control all aerial operations over the battlefield in Khuzestan was established in Ahvaz, named Direct Air Support Center.
 This proved to be very effective in establishing Iranian air superiority over Khuzestan and F-14s scored many confirmed kills against Iraqi aircraft.
 Al-e-Agha also played an active role in re-establishment of the 11th Combat Command Training Squadron in Spring 1981, a unit which trained dozens of new pilots with F-5s.

 In 1983, he was moved to Tehran and appointed as the IRIAF 's deputy to Chief of Operations.
 In that capacity, he acted as the "primary planner of the air force" despite being the second person in the hierarchy.
 He also was behind most of air-defense operations.
 Al-e-Agha served in that position until he was killed in action in 1984.

 According to Brigadier General Ahmad Sadik of the Iraqi Air Force (IrAF) who served in the Intelligence Department, the IrAF was desperately in search of an opportunity to neutralize Al-e-Agha, thus closely tracked his activities and whenever he was airborne, special warnings were issued.

+Hashem Al-e-Agha was martyred on August 11, 1984 when his Tomcat was attacked by several Iraqi Dassault Mirage F1 and shot down by a Super 530 missile.
+His final mission was escorting Iranian oil tankers out of the Persian Gulf.

 Aerial victories

-The exact number of kills by Al-e-Agha remains unknown, besides he reputedly had indifferent attitude toward his personal record.
+The exact number of kills by Al-e-Agha remains unknown, besides he reportedly had an indifferent attitude toward his personal record.
 French military historian Pierre Razoux has credited him with 3 confirmed kills.

 Cooper and Bishop have verified successful shooting down of an Iraqi MiG-21MF with AIM-7E4 in October 1980, while maintaining that he had definitely downed one of the two Mirage F-1EQs in a December 1981 aerial skirmish (it is probable that the other was downed by Al-e-Agha too).
 Cooper further attributes another victory to Al-e-Agha sometime in October 1982, in which he fired an AIM-9 Sidewinder and sent one of the two Iraqi Sukhoi Su-22s into the waters of the Persian Gulf at the time escorting commercial vessels between Bandar Mahshahr and the Kharg Island.

 The details of these aerial victories are as the following: